ICRS/101/2024-Winter/Soldering.md

 **Task 5:** Thread the battery connector wire through one of the end holes in the switch, and thread the other piece of red wire through the centre hole.
 Again, bending the ends will help keep them in place.

+Since this wire is multi-core it might fray. you can fix this by twisting the end.

+Make sure you put a piece of heat shrink on **before** the next step or you won't

 **Task 6:** Solder the wires in place.

 Your switch should look like the image below.